 The same long-pitched platform was used for both the coupe and spider version.
 The manual transmission remained the 4-speed Jaguar while the automatic transmission became the 3-speed Borg-Warner Typ12.
 For interiors, adjustable steering wheel with standard power steering and wooden upholstery.

 The brakes were also adequately upgraded for the car's increased weight.

 Outside, the new Coupe exhibited a new chrome grille, an exhaust with four fan terminals, enlarged fenders and Dunlop E70 tyres mounted on standard steel rims.
 Available, the spoked wheels, preferred choice this one, by almost all lovers of the Jaguar.

 In 1975, after about 14 years and 70,000 cars, the Jaguar E-Type went out of production, replaced by the Jaguar XJ-S.

 The bodywork has recently been restored in its metallic blue color and the paint is free of marks and scratches.

 The interiors are preserved with original black leather seats that have traces of wear and tear for use.

 The internal instrumentation is the original and working one.
 Car with Italian license plate and documents subjected by its last owner to regular revisions in recent years.

 This model is now an excellent choice for the Jaguar collector looking for an E-Type, certainly the most iconic of the Jaguar.

-The sound of this six-cylinder in-line, remains today, one of the most beautiful melodies for lovers of this charming car manufacturer.
+The sound of this V12 engine, remains today, one of the most beautiful melodies for lovers of this charming car manufacturer.